ladit/dockphp/README.md

 # dockphp

 a personalized docker image for php web development mainly, trimed down version of [laradock](https://github.com/laradock/laradock).
-It is based on php:8-fpm-alpine. no other php version supported for now.
+It is based on php:fpm-alpine.
+Latest php 7/8 is supported.

-- use alpine, size down to 128MB uncompressed
+- use alpine, size down to 155MB uncompressed
 - timezone: Asia/Shanghai
 - nginx with logrotate

-php modules:
+default php modules:

 ```
 [PHP Modules]